polluxau/linuxnext-wallpapers/README.md

 -------

-## If you are reading this and your art is in this repo, consider telling me so i can either remove it or give credit to you in this description.
+## If you are reading this and your art is in this repo, consider telling me by opening a issue so i can either remove it or give credit to you in this description :)

 --------